ray-project/ray/doc/source/tune/user-guide.rst

    2. Custom training function (example)
       * All this means is that your function has to expose a ``checkpoint_dir`` argument in the function signature, and call ``tune.checkpoint_dir``.
 See the example linked, it's quite simple to do.

-Let's assume for this example you're running this script from your laptop, and connecting to a Ray cluster via ``ray.init(address="<cluster IP:port>")``, making your script on your laptop the "driver".
+Let's assume for this example you're running this script from your laptop, and connecting to your remote Ray cluster via ``ray.init()``, making your script on your laptop the "driver".

 .. code-block:: python

+    import ray
     from ray import tune
     from your_module import my_trainable

+    ray.init(address="<cluster-IP>:<port>")

     # configure how your checkpoints are sync'd to the scheduler/sampler
     # we recommend cloud storage checkpointing as it survives the cluster when